Flugplatz Mainz-Finthen

-The airport serves the general aviation community, with no commercial airline service available.
+The airfield serves the general aviation community, with no commercial airline service available.
 There are also a large number of sailplanes at the airfield.
-The airport operator is holding Flugplatz Mainz Betriebsgesellschaft mbH on behalf of the former operator of the Mainz Aviation Club.
+The operator is holding Flugplatz Mainz Betriebsgesellschaft mbH on behalf of the former operator of the Mainz Aviation Club.

 Facilities

 In addition to the airfield operations, Mainz Finthen offers instructional training for helicopters, ultralight aircraft and gyrocopters.
 Powered flight and gliding training are also offered.
-The airport has a modern refueling system offering AvGas, Jet-A1 and premium gasoline.
+The aerodrome has a modern refueling system offering AvGas, Jet-A1 and premium gasoline.

 The United States Army operates a SIGINT station at the airport.
 The geographically closest US Army unit is the 66th Military Intelligence Brigade at Wiesbaden Army Airfield.
-US Army also maintains an urban-warfare training facility consisting of a few houses at the Mainz Finthen airport.
+US Army also maintains an urban warfare training facility consisting of a few houses at the Mainz Finthen airport.

-The airport has a commercial café and snack bar (open during summer flight season).
-The viewing platform offers a view over the airport operations.
+The airfield has a commercial café and snack bar (open during summer flight season).
+The viewing platform offers a view over the flight operations.

 History

-The airport was first opened in 1939 as a Luftwaffe military airfield (Fliegerhorst Ober-Olm).
+The aerodrome was first opened in 1939 as a Luftwaffe military airfield (Fliegerhorst Ober-Olm).
 It was seized by the United States Army in 1945, and used by the United States as a NATO facility (Finthen Army Airfield) until the end of the Cold War.
-In 1992, the military airfield was returned to the Federal German government, which made it available to private operators as a civil airport.
-A United States Army Radar station and a training facility remained at the airport.
+In 1992, the military airfield was returned to the Federal German Government, which made it available to private operators as a civil aerodrome.
+A US Army Radar station and a training facility remained at the airport.

-Luftwaffe use 1939-1945
+Luftwaffe use 1939–1945

 Originally named Fliegerhorst Ober-Olm, the airfield was built as a Luftwaffe military airfield, which opened in 1939.
 It was constructed by the Reich Labor Service from 1939 to 1942 as maintained by conscript laborers of the SS special camp Hinzert from 1942 until its capture by the United States Army in 1945.

 During the early part of World War II, the Luftwaffe stationed several combat units at Ober-Olm during April and May 1940 in preparation for the attack in the West, those being: